Lord-Grey/hyperion.ng/docs/docs/en/user/advanced/Advanced.md

 # Show the version/build date/commit of Hyperion
 ambilightwifid --version

-# Reset current adminstration password back to 'hyperion'
+# Reset current adminstration password back to 'ambilightwifi'
 ambilightwifid --resetPassword

 # Overwrite the path for user data (which defaults to your home directory)